Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 ## Better Systems Would Help Employers Too

-Kindness is only part of the argument.

-Hiring feedback is part of the employer's product surface.
-A company that ghosts candidates teaches the market something about how it operates.
-A company that communicates clearly earns goodwill even from people it rejects.
+Kindness is only part of the argument because hiring feedback is also part of the employer's product surface.
+A company that ghosts candidates teaches the market something about how it operates, while one that communicates clearly earns goodwill even from people it rejects.

 Better feedback also improves future matching.
 Candidates who understand why they were declined can return later with better alignment.
 Recruiters get fewer confused follow-ups.
 Hiring teams build a more defensible process when the evaluation criteria are explicit enough to share in simplified form.